 Among the game fish species found in Maldives are Giant Trevally, Barracuda, Wahoo, Dorado, Yellowfin Tuna, Sailfish and Marlin.
 However, abundance of some species varies by season.

 A Maldives Fishing Trip with Elysia Charters will allow you to access remote fishing grounds and isolated reefs, whilst sailing in luxury.
-It is the perfect way to combine a Maldives fishing charter whilst bringing along your partner or family.
+It is the perfect way to combine your Maldives surf holidays with a fishing trip whilst bringing along your partner or family.

 The 3.5m Zodiac with 20hp outboard allows you to access the reefs and drop offs, as well as deserted islands with extensive shallows.
 We have a a selection of fishing equipment onboard for bottom fishing, trolling and casting, but feel free to bring your own if you’re a keen fisherman.